How to Choose Your Osteopathic School

 Type I training programs are aimed at those with little or no prior health-care training, but who have completed high school education or equivalent.
 These programs typically are four-year, full-time programs.
 Supervised clinical training at an appropriate osteopathic clinical facility is an essential component, and students may be required to complete a thesis or project.

-Type II training programs are aimed at those with prior training as health-care professionals.
+Type II training programs are aimed at those with prior training as healthcare professionals.
 Type II programs have the same aims and content as the Type I programs, but the course content and length may be modified depending on the prior experience and training of individual applicants.
 The competencies required of graduates of either program are the same, and can be found in the WHO Benchmarks.

-For further resources for students and important links click HERE.
+Click for further osteopathic resources for students and important links.